wp-plugins/polylang/readme.txt

 * Bug correction: admin text section of wpml-config.xml (introduced in 1.0.3)
 * Bug correction: infinite redirect loop when querying an unattached media and the language code is added to all urls
 * Bug correction: the text direction is not set from Polylang options when the language code is added to all urls
+* Bug correction: get_adjacent_post is filtered by language even for post types without language

 = 1.0.3 (2013-03-17) =